fireflycons/oauth.cloudnative.deployment/README.md

 :1        localhost
 ```

-Then trust the root certificate authority at `certs\mycompany.ca.pem`.\
+Then trust the root certificate authority at `certs\mycompany.ca.pem` on the local computer.\
 This is done by adding it to the macOS system keychain or Windows local computer certificate store.

 ## Use the System